ShaunCurtis/Blazr.Clean/article.md

 `AddRecordAsync` is a CQRS command method.
 It returns a status `bool`.

-Each method uses generics - `TRecord`.
-We make the call defining which specific data class we want to retrieve.
-We'll see how thia gets implemented in the data domain shortly.
+Each method uses generics.
+Each call defines which specific data class to retrieve.
+We'll see how this gets implemented in the data domain shortly.

 #### UI to Core

-UI to core communications are complex, and as the UI depends on the Core then strictly you don't need to implement specific code interfaces, just define the public objects and methods/properties.
+UI to core communications are more complex.
+As the UI depends on the Core then strictly there's no need to implement specific code interfaces, just define the public objects and methods/properties.

-However, you can use interfaces to help boilerplate your code.
-This application defines an `IViewService` to standardise the normal functionality that data set views implement.
+However, interfaces help boilerplate our code.
+This application defines an `IViewService` to standardise the normal functionality data set views implement.

-1. `ListUpdated` is an event that is raised whenever `Records` is updated.
+1. `ListUpdated` is an event raised whenever `Records` is updated.
 2. `Records` holds the current record collection based on the last `GetRecordsAsync` call.
-3. `Record` holds the currently active recordaet record.
+3. `Record` holds the currently active recordset record.
 4. `AddRecordAsync` adds the current record to the data store.
 5. `GetRecordsAsync` retrieves a recordset based on the `ListOptions` provided into the `Records` collection.